Stink Bugs Threatening PA Agriculture

 Because stink bugs did not cause much damage to crops before this year, there was a very little research conducted on this species.
 "We don't have a good monitoring or trapping system.
 Because they are so new, we haven't identified a sex pheromone to trap them," Krawczyk explained.
 “At the USDA, research is ongoing to identify a pheromone specific to this species of stink bug.
 However, it will take the efforts of many agencies, researchers and growers working together to hopefully come up with a solution."

 In the meantime, Krawczyk is advising growers to use broad-spectrum pesticides judiciously, as it seems they are the only effective means of control at the moment.
 However, he warns that these types of pesticides only work on the adult bugs and nymphs by direct contact and only at the time of application.
 "There is not effective residual control from pesticides, so spraying this week won't prevent problems a week later," he said.

 Broad-spectrum pesticides need to be used carefully, because they also kill non-targeted organisms such as beneficial insects, hindering many growers' IPM programs.
 In addition, Tooker advises growers to strongly consider the anticipated economic value of any treatment versus the cost of the application.

 As a short term goal researchers will be evaluating different types of pesticides over the next several months trying to assess compounds from various chemical groups attempting to determine if less toxic, more selective products are available to control brown marmorated stink bug.
-For more information, see the Northeastern IPM Center Regional Pest Alert on BMSB or Penn State's Department of Entomology's fact sheet on BMSB.
+For more information, see the Northeastern IPM Center Regional Pest Alert on BMSB or Penn State Extension's fact sheet on Brown Marmorated Stink Bugs.